etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

   boolean loadTestDependencies = false

   /**
   * Flag used to ignore loading the source modules to perform resolution conflicts.
   * Default true
   */
   boolean ignoreSourceModulesResolution = true

   /**
   * Flag used to perform or not the resolution of conflicts.
   * Default true
   */
   boolean performResolutionConflicts = true

   /**
   * Flag used to ignore throwing a error if there is conflict resolutions with the Core dependency.
   * Default false
   */
   boolean forceResolution = false

   /**
   * Flag used to apply the subproject dependencies to the main project.
   * Default true
   */
   boolean applyDependenciesToMainProject = true

   /**
   * Flag used to prevent overwriting the transitive source modules when performing the expandModules task.
   * Default true
   */
   boolean overwriteTransitiveExpandModules = true

   /**
   * Flag used to exclude the Core dependency from each subproject to all the configurations.
   * Default true
   */
   boolean excludeCoreDependencyFromSubprojectConfigurations = true

   /**
   *  Flag used to indicate that the current Core version support jars.
   *  Default true.
   * 	When this flag is set to false, the behavior of the 'expandModules' task will change, forcing to expand all the declared modules with 'moduleDeps' to sources.
   */
   boolean supportJars = true

   /**
   * List of Etendo artifacts to always extract and ignore from the version consistency verification.
   */
   List<String> ignoredArtifacts = []

   /**
   * Flag use to prevent throwing error on version inconsistency between modules.
   * Default false
   */
   boolean ignoreConsistencyVerification = false

   /**
   * Flag used to prevent throwing error when an artifact could not be resolved.
   * This includes transitives ones.
   * Default false
   */
   boolean ignoreUnresolvedArtifacts = false

   /**
   * The list of modules that should not be re expanded.
   * Default empty.
   */
   List<String> sourceModulesInDevelopment = []

   /**
   * Flag used to ignore the Etendo CORE jar dependency located in the
   * build.gradle of the root project.
   * Default false.
   */
   boolean ignoreCoreJarDependency = false
 }

 ```

-## Common Gradle tasks in Etendo
+## Common Gradle tasks

 - Creates the properties and configuration files.